becxer/instantcode/README.md

         1) clone this project or download.zip ( & unzip)
         2) right click instantcode.py
-        3) make shortcut on desktop
+        3) make shortcut of instantcode.py on desktop
         4) right click shortcut of instantcode.py
         5) set keyboard shortcut to '(your shortcut)' & hide icon also